gaureshpai/create-next-quick/README.md

 We welcome contributions!
 Follow these steps:

-1. Fork & clone repo
+1. Fork the repository
 2. Create a new branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -m "Added new feature"`
+3. Commit your changes: `git commit -m "Added new feature"`
 4. Push to your branch: `git push origin feature-name`
 5. Open a Pull Request

-CI/CD will automatically run tests and comment on your PR.
+Our CI/CD pipeline will automatically run tests and provide feedback directly on your Pull Request.

 Before submitting, please ensure: